 Chain vice

-A chain vice uses a chain to secure the pipe.
+A chain vise uses a chain to secure the pipe.
 The pipe is held in a v-shaped by the chain clamping around the pipe tightly.
 This chain is made of high-tensile steel, making it work well with irregular-shaped pipes or other objects.

 Machine Vice

-A Machine Vice is a versatile tool used in fitting shops for various tasks like sharping, milling, drilling, and grinding.
-Made of grey cast iron, it features a fixed jaw machined at 90o and a movable jaw that moves backward and forward through a spindle.
-The vice can rotate at any angle (0 to 360 degrees) on its base, making it ideal for holding jobs during milling, drilling, and machining.
-Its size is measured by the jaws.
+A Machine Vice is a versatile tool used in fitting shops for various tasks like sharpening, milling, drilling, and grinding.
+Made of grey cast iron, it features a fixed jaw machined at 90° and a movable jaw that moves backward and forward through a spindle.

-Related: What is Centrifugal Casting?
-Its Diagram & How it Works
+Related: What is Milling Machine? its Diagram & How it Works

 Leg Vice

-Leg vice material is of forged steel.
-It can sustain blows and is used in a smithy shop.
+The leg vise material is forged steel.
+A smithy shop uses it to withstand blows.
 In a fitter shop, it works best for severe hammering, chipping, and cutting.
 The adjustable jaw is pushed by a flat spring that is positioned beneath both jaws.
-The handle of the spindle is longer than the bench vice, and the spindle features square-cut threads.
-Thus, it is used in hammering jobs.